Skip to content

 The hydration component matters more than people think.
 Dehydration is one of the most common migraine triggers, and most people are at least mildly dehydrated when a migraine hits.
 The IV fluids and electrolytes address that directly while the medications handle the pain and inflammation.

 A lot of our headache drip clients are people who get migraines regularly.
 They've tried pills, they've tried Excedrin, they've tried sleeping it off.
-What they haven't had is clinical-grade relief delivered to their couch in under an hour.
+What they haven't had is fast relief delivered to their couch in under an hour.
 Once they try it, many of them keep our number saved for the next time one hits.